 The chocolate box village of Castleton is a haven for hikers, nature lovers and history buffs.
-Situated in Derbyshire’s Peak District National Park, Castleton is half an hour from Sheffield, making it perfect for a mini adventure from London.
+Situated in Derbyshire’s Peak District National Park, Castleton is half an hour from Sheffield, making this trip to the UK National Park a perfect mini adventure from London.
 I recently had the opportunity to spend 24 hours in the village of Castleton Peak District and was pleasantly surprised at how much we could fit into such a short time.
-We even got to spend the night in a Gothic mansion!
+We even got to spend the night in a Gothic mansion turned youth hostel in the Peak District!